ASIA MARKETS: Asian Markets Largely Quiet Following Monday's Rally

 ADVERTISEMENT

 Singapore banks, though, continued their earnings-season gains.
-OCBC (O39.SG) , the city-state's No. 2 lender by assets, topped estimates and rose 1.1%, helping push up DBS by 1.4% and UOB (U11.SG) by 0.2%.
-Investors have been relieved about lenders there in regards to loan quality.
+OCBC (O39.SG), the city-state's No. 2 lender by assets, topped estimates and rose 1%, helping push up DBS by 1.3%.
+Investors have been relieved about the locals lenders' first-quarter loan quality.

-Most Asian equities markets were seeing modest moves, though Taiwan's Taiex briefly broke through 10,000 for the first time in two years.
+Meanwhile, Taiwan's Taiex briefly broke through 10,000 for the first time in two years.
+The index, however, pulled back and was down 0.2%.

+Hong Kong's Hang Seng index rose 1.3%, bolstered by Chinese markets paring losses that had been stoked by concerns about a clampdown in speculative trading.
+The startup-heavy ChiNext , which earlier hit 20-month lows, was up 0.8%.

+"We are approaching the end of the tightening cycle," said Caroline Yu Maurer, head of Greater China Equities at BNP Paribas Investment Partners in Hong Kong.
+"What [Chinese authorities] are trying to do is squeeze out some of the irregularities without hitting liquidity."
+She thinks large Chinese insurance and banking stocks listed in Hong Kong will benefit from lower competition and better liquidity owing to their size and ability to source funds.

+Gambling companies listed in Hong Kong were higher Tuesday, after their shares and those of their parent companies fell in the U.S. on Monday following Macau's announcement that it would introduce further restrictions to curb money laundering in the gambling hub.
+The measures are expected to hurt cash availability for some gamblers.

-Japan's Nikkei eased 0.1% to 19871 after Monday's 2.3% jump to 17-month highs.
+Japanese stocks were down modestly after Monday's 2.3% jump to 17-month highs.
 If signs of a June interest-rate increase from the U.S. Federal Reserve strengthen and enable the dollar to get back to Yen115, the Nikkei could get to 20,500, said Hisao Matsuura, chief strategist at Nomura in Tokyo.

-Hong Kong's Hang Seng index rose 0.2%, as China fell further after Monday's slide.
-The Shanghai Composite pared early losses to recently sit 0.3% lower on the session while the startup-heavy ChiNext in Shenzhen fell 0.4% to 20-month lows.

-Hong Kong-listed stocks of gambling companies were mixed.
-Their U.S.-related stocks fell Monday after Macau said it would introduce further restrictions to curb money laundering in the gambling hub.
-Those measures are expected to hurt cash availability among some gamblers.
+The Nikkei fell 0.3%.

 Markets in Korea are closed as voters there elect a new president after former President Park Geun-hye was removed from office over a corruption scandal.
 The Kospi hit a record high Monday while jumping 2.3%, the biggest daily gain in 20 months.